Visit Buenos Aires: The Ultimate Buenos Aires City Guide

 Last updated to ensure up-to-date information: July 2019

 Well, an almost local.
 I've lived in this ciudad de la furia for eight years now, for most of my adult life.
 We have a love/hate relationship with each other, the kind most passionate people, uh, I mean cities, can often illicit.
-Below I've written out all of the information I always give to my friends, and their friends and friends of friends (and on it goes) when they plan their vacations to Buenos Aires.
+Below I've written out all of the information I always give to my friends, and their friends and friends of friends (and on it goes) when they plan to visit Buenos Aires.
 If you have any questions about planning your own trip, just ask in the comments!
 I'd love to help anyone enjoy their time in my adopted hometown.

 First & Foremost, Forget about "Paris of South America"